 I am opposed to a mandatory COVID vaccine, and I am concerned that current Kentucky law does not protect my right to make medical decisions for my family.

 I am specifically concerned about the last sentence in KRS 214.036, “in the event of an epidemic in a given area, the Cabinet for Health and Family Services may, by emergency regulation, require the immunization of all persons within the area of epidemic, against the disease responsible for such epidemic.”
-Representatives Maddox and Hart have pre-filed BR 301 which would address this concern.
+Senator Wilson has filed SB28 which would address this concern by adding exemptions.

-I would like to know where you stand on this issue and ask that you please support BR 301.
+I would like to know where you stand on this issue and ask that you please support and co-sponsor SB28.

 (Be sure to include this sentence, or something similar, so that they know you are asking them to respond to you.)